-Governor’s Remarks at ASLI’s 21st Malaysian Banking Summit - 'State of the Industry Address'Penyampai Governor Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur Bahasa: English Tarikh Ucapan: 25 May 2017
+Governor’s Remarks at ASLI’s 21st Malaysian Banking Summit - 'State of the Industry Address'Penyampai Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur Bahasa: English Tarikh Ucapan: 25 May 2017

 Thank you for the opportunity to speak again at the ASLI Malaysian Banking Summit.